porco-rosso-j/zksync-account-webauthn/README.md

 ## Overview

-This is the submission for Scaling Ethereum hackathon held by ETHGlobal.
+This is the submission for the Scaling Ethereum hackathon held by ETHGlobal.
 see: https://ethglobal.com/showcase/bye-bye-private-key-wm3aa

 ## Contracts